Andjela-Perlas/Catch-N-Eat/README.md

 # Catch-N-Eat-Burger-Restaurant

-WordPress website for - Catch N' Eat Burger Restaurant which was created to offer different type of restaurant services (foods, drinks, snacks, sweets, customer opinions and contact form where customers can inform about everything they need).
+WordPress website for - Burger Restaurant which was created to offer different type of restaurant services (foods, drinks, snacks, sweets, customer opinions and contact form where customers can inform about everything they need).